suzuna08/Map-app/IMPLEMENTATION.md

 ### Batch Enrichment

 The `/api/places/enrich-all` endpoint processes up to 10 unenriched places per request.
-After each place, it waits 200ms to avoid hitting Google's rate limits.
+Places are processed in batches of 3 concurrent requests via `Promise.allSettled`, with a 200ms delay between batches to stay under Google's rate limits.
 The frontend shows the result count and reloads data on completion.

 ### System Tag Creation

 System tags (category and area) are no longer auto-created during enrichment.
-The `tag-utils.ts` module (which contained `upsertSystemTags`) has been removed.
+The original `upsertSystemTags` function has been removed.
 Category and area information from Google Places enrichment is stored directly on the `places` row (`category`, `area` columns) and used for filtering without creating separate tag rows.
 The intel tagging system provides richer classification via `suggested_tags` in the enrichment response.

+The `tag-utils.ts` module still exists and exports two utility functions used throughout the tagging system: `normalizeTagName(name)` (lowercases, trims, collapses whitespace for deduplication) and `toDisplayName(name)` (title-cases all-lowercase input while preserving mixed-case).
+These are used by TagInput, TagManager, TagContextMenu, and the upload page for consistent tag name handling.

 ---